brandtamos/hyperfixed-discord-bot/docs/faq.md

 ## Commands & Features

 ### Q: Who can create custom commands?
-A: Only users with the "MOD" role can create or remove custom commands using `!addcommand` and `!removecommand`.
+A: Only users with the "MOD" role can create or remove custom commands using:
+- `!addcommand` and `!removecommand` (standard commands)
+- `!addsecretmenucommand` and `!removesecretmenucommand` (secret menu commands)

+### Q: What's the difference between standard and secret menu commands?
+A: Standard commands appear in `!help`, while secret menu commands appear in `!secretmenu`.
+Use secret commands for silly or fun responses that might clutter the main help menu.

 ### Q: How many custom commands can I create?
 A: There's no built-in limit, but keep in mind storage and performance considerations.